 Search our directory

-Playing up springtime colors and the casual fun of summer, Target hosted not one, but two product launches in Manhattan in April.
+NEW YORK Playing up springtime colors and the casual fun of summer, Target hosted not one, but two product launches in Manhattan in April.
 Held just one week apart, the events for Hand Made Modern and Lilly Pulitzer for Target were marked by bright color palettes and a sense of whimsy, but the Minneapolis-based retailer still managed to give each affair a distinct feel appropriate for the guests in attendance.

 On April 9 at the Target Gallery in west Chelsea, the retailer, along with designer Todd Oldham, hosted the launch of Hand Made Modern—D.I.Y. kits and arts and crafts supplies aimed squarely at the family.
 Produced by ExtraExtra, the event brought D.I.Y. bloggers and editors to a setting where the decor was festive without being over the top.
 The all-white space was transformed relatively easily using products from the collection: paper flower kits, assorted paints and yarn, and larger-than-life displays like string kit decorations in the shape of the iconic Target bull's-eye.

 The D.I.Y. theme of the night carried over to the bars, where guests could build their own mocktail or cocktail while being among the first to test out the Hand Made Modern merchandise.
 The crafty feel of the event was intended to appeal to a wide range of ages—with the products able to appease to both groups of young professionals and families looking to bring their D.I.Y. style ideas to fruition.